HusenjanDev/Quartz/content/Documents/0025 Finding Users With No Password Exiry In Active Directory.md

 }
 ```

-What does the PowerShell script do?
-All the PowerShell script does is enumerating through all our users and finding users with no password change over a year and from there it filters the users depending on their office and exports the user data into the CSV file.
+All the PowerShell script does is enumerating through all our users and finding the ones who hasn't changed their password for over a year and from there it will export the user data into a excel file based on their office attribute.
+This will allow the local IT-Support to focus on the users on their location.

 ## Conclusion